ibm-cloud-docs/event-notifications/en-cli.md

       }
       ```

-  - The following example shows format of the `DestinationConfig` object for iOS destination with P12 certificate.
+  - The following example shows format of the `DestinationConfig` object for iOS destination(push_ios) with P12 certificate.
 Set `pre_prod` Boolean parameter to *true* to configure destination as pre-production destination else set the value as *false*.

       ```json
       {